 Doctor Who - The Time Warrior Review: What’s This One About

-A warmongering idiot from space and a warmongering idiot from the Middle Ages form an unlikely-but-mutually-beneficial odd couple in a bid to get the former back to his fleet among the stars and the latter into Dot Cotton’s house.
+A warmongering idiot from space and a warmongering idiot from the Middle Ages form an unlikely-but-mutually-beneficial alliance in a bid to get the former back to his fleet among the stars and the latter into Dot Cotton’s house.

 Thoughts – Back in Time At Last

-So for the first time since The Highlanders (as the War Games didn’t technically take place on Earth) a Doctor Who story is set in Earth’s history, but with the twist of also involving an alien menace so the kids won’t get bored.
+So for the first time since The Highlanders (as the War Games didn’t technically take place on Earth and Atlantis isn’t real) a Doctor Who story is set in Earth’s history, but with the twist of also involving an alien menace so the kids won’t get bored.
 So a bit like modern-day Who then…

 But there’s a reason that modern-day Who has gone down that route, and it’s because it works.
 I much prefer a story set in the environment of the Time Warrior than a bland ‘space opera’ set on an alien planet, like we have to get used to towards the end of the 70s and into the 80s.
 And of course, the BBC can always be relied upon to do a good job making these historical stories look accurate.